koel/docs/home.md

 ## Contribution

 I decided to write Koel out of my desperation of not being able to find a decent _and_ simple streaming service that fits my needs.
 This is my very first hands-on with Vue and ES6, and the code must smell so bad.
 So, **any** contribution is much appreciated.
 Bug reports?
 Bug fixes?
 Code optimization?
 Tests?
 Ideas?
 Documentation?
-Please keep them coming!
+Please [send them over](https://github.com/phanan/koel/issues/new).

 ## Credits